pekwm/pekwm/doc/actions.md

 When things to be done to this window requested by the client program should be denied, string is one of:

-* _above_, don't let client place window above other windows
+* _Above_, ignore client request to always place window above other windows)
-* _activewindow_, don't let client give input focus
+* _ActiveWindow_, ignore client requests for showing and giving input focus)
-* _below_, don't let client place window below other windows
+* _Below_, ignore client request to always place window below other windows)
-* _fullscreen_, don't let client set window fullscreen mode
+* _Fullscreen_, ignore client request to set window to fullscreen mode)
-* _hidden_, don't let client hide window
+* _Hidden_, ignore client request to show/hide window)
-* _maximizedhorz_, don't let client maximize window horizontally
+* _MaximizedHorz_, ignore client request to maximize window horizontally)
-* _maximizedvert_, don't let client maximize a window vertically
+* _MaximizedVert_, ignore client request to maximize window vertically)
-* _position_, don't let the client move the window
+* _Position_, ignore client requested changes to window position)
+* _ResizeInc_, ignore resize increments from the size hints.
+Use on terminals to make them fill up all available space.
-* _size_, don't let the client resize the window
+* _Size_, ignore client requested changes to window size)
-* _stacking_, don't allow the client to raise or lower the window
+* _Stacking_, ignore client requested changes to window stacking)
+* _Strut_, ignore client request for reserving space in the screen corners, typically done by panels and the like)

 **Title (string)**